How to Build a Marketplace Like Amazon or Etsy Using Spree Commerce Open Source

 Marketplace operators must orchestrate vendor management, catalog ingestion, multi-seller checkout, commissions, payouts, and customer experience consistency across thousands of products and sellers.

-Spree Commerce multi-vendor marketplace directly addresses these needs with a modular, open-source architecture designed for scalable, multi-vendor marketplace models.
+Spree Commerce open source multi-vendor marketplace directly addresses these needs with a modular, open-source architecture designed for scalable, multi-vendor marketplace models.

-A modern marketplace must support multiple independent sellers who manage their own products, pricing, inventory, and order fulfillment—but all within a unified storefront experience.
+A modern marketplace must support multiple independent sellers who manage their own products, pricing, inventory, and order fulfillment, all within a unified storefront experience.

 Spree Commerce supports multi-vendor architecture by allowing: